Orange-OpenSource/a11y-guidelines/src/en/articles/aria-attributes-that-can-save-you.md

 ---
 title: "ARIA attributes that can save you"
+abstract: "Some ARIA attributes to know"
+date: "2019-01-01"
+tags:
+  - technicalArticle
+  - web
 ---

 # <abbr>ARIA</abbr> attributes that can save you: `aria-label`, `aria-labelledby` and `aria-describedby`